alexanderduring/notes/thoughts/divide-and-conquer.md

 | *Average*                | *2.6* | *1.3* |

 The average distance is cut in half, which suggests that to read and understand *addFooToBar4* is half as difficult as *addFooToBar3*.

+## Conclusions

+The conclusions are as follows:

+- Try to keep variable assignments and variable usages as close as possible.
+- Try to organize code in blocks that are independent from each other.